 Remember that meeting target is also essential in ensuring that you set the ball rolling so that you do not have backlogs that would hinder the efficiency to deliver what the company needs to do within the required period.

-But most importantly you need to understand that setting targets and meeting deadlines is a skill of time management which is acquired and executed, the work ethics within your company will be seamless.
+But most importantly you need to understand that setting targets and meeting deadlines is a skill of time management that is acquired and executed.

 There are instances when unethical behaviors of your employees cannot seem to change irrespective of the approaches you take to enforce the policy of your code of ethics.
 In this case, there is a need to modify the policies since some of them have either become obsolete or cannot just yield desirable changes.
 What you need to do is to adjust or change some of these rules and procedures even if it means interfering with operations that save money or time.